Backing up and Restoring Cisco Unified Communications Manager

 15. Type yes to continue.

-16. Read the warning message and wait until message for shutdown displayed.
+16. Take note of the warning message and then wait for the shutdown message to appear.

-18. Log back into the Cisco Unified Communications Manager administration page, and select Call Routing > Route plan Report and click Find to list all dial plan patterns.
+18. Log back into the Cisco Unified Communications Manager administration page, select Call Routing > Route Plan Report, and then click Find to list all dial plan patterns.

-19. The translation pattern(s) created on the previous task will not be there anymore.
+19. Finally, the translation pattern(s) created on the previous task will not be there anymore.

 Activity Verification

-You have completed this task when you attain these results:
+You have completed this task when you attain the following results:

-• Verify that the changes done in step one are gone and the previous configuration has been restored.
+• Check that the changes made in step one were gone and the previous configuration was restored as well.

 CUCM Restore Completed